 This project has been funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 653753.
 The content of this report does not reflect the official opinion of the European Union.
 Responsibility for the information and views expressed in the report lies entirely with the authors.
-Introduction In finalising our Horizon 2020 project: 'Cultures of Disaster Resilience among children and young people' (CUIDAR), one of the more sobering findings has been that within policy and practice in disaster risk management, the perspectives of, and contributions of young people continue to be overlooked.
-Yet they have much to contribute, as we will show.
-Through CUIDAR (a Coordination and Support Action) and our practical engagements with children, young people and disaster risk management actors, we have begun to find ways to address this problem.
+Introduction Recent events such as the School Strikes for Climate initiated by Greta Thunberg have shown the pivotal role children can play in addressing the climate emergency.
+Yet in finalising our Horizon 2020 project: 'Cultures of Disaster Resilience among children and young people' (CUIDAR), a sobering finding has been that within disaster risk management, the perspectives of, and contributions of young people continue to be overlooked.
+Through this Coordination and Support Action and our practical engagements with children, young people and disaster risk management actors, we have begun to find ways to address this problem.
 CUIDAR started from the premise that under Article 12 of the UN Convention on the Rights of the Child (OHCHR, 1989), children and young people have the right to be heard on matters that affect them.
 We are concerned that awareness of this Right amongst disaster risk reduction and management actors remains low.
 We explored a range of specific risks identified by groups of children and young people in Greece, Italy, Portugal, Spain and the UK in order to understand the role they play, or could play, in addressing those risks.
-We have used what they found and shared with us to build a Framework for child-centred disaster risk management, presented here.
-We have learned so much from the young people about how they see risk, what they need to help them become resilient, how 'adultist' plans should change and how authorities need to listen.
-In CUIDAR, we have worked with two versions of 'culture'.
+We have used what they found and shared with us to build a Framework for child-centred disaster risk management, presented in this White Paper.
+We have learned from the young people about how they see risk, what they need to help them become resilient, how 'adultist' plans should change and how authorities need to listen.
+CUIDAR means 'take care' in Spanish and Portuguese and the project was developed in answer to the call: DRS-21-2014 - Ethical/ Societal Dimension topic 2: Better understanding the links between culture, risk perception and disaster management.
+We worked with two versions of 'culture'.
 First, we regard children themselves as a cultural group by virtue of being disenfranchised from emergency planning matters, which in turn gives them a particular perspective on disaster.
 Second, 'childhood' itself is often universalised, yet of course, children embody all the cultural differences and diversity found in society as a whole.
-During the life of the CUIDAR project Europe has seen major disasters, including the earthquakes in Central Italy where there was heavy loss of life in Amatrice: the traumatic Grenfell Tower fire in West London, the devastating forest and wildfires in Portugal and deadly flash floods on the outskirts of Athens.
-These come against the backdrop of the war and climate change related migrant crisis and the arrival of huge numbers of refugees into Europe.
+During the life of the CUIDAR project, Europe has seen major disasters, including the earthquakes in Central Italy where there was heavy loss of life in Amatrice; the traumatic Grenfell Tower fire in West London, the devastating forest and wildfires in Portugal and deadly flash floods on the outskirts of Athens.
+These come against the backdrop of war and climate change related migrant crisis and arrival of large numbers of refugees into Europe.
 We believe that this Framework will be a very positive and constructive addition both to the European Commission's wider Secure Societies project, and to the domain of disaster management and risk reduction generally.
-Your response to this Framework is invaluable to CUIDAR and to the communities with which we have engaged, and vital in order to create culturally sensitive disaster planning in a changing and increasingly diverse Europe.
+Your response to this Framework is invaluable to the communities with which we have engaged, and vital in order to create culturally sensitive disaster planning in a changing and increasingly diverse Europe.